edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 In order to setup our dynamic revers proxy, a copy of the `res/apache_rp` has been in the `docker-images/apache-reverse-proxy-dynamic` folder.

-In ordet to pass varaiables forom the `docker run` to the image internal configuration, the `apache2-foreground` file has been copied frome it's original place (https://github.com/docker-library/php/blob/master/7.2/stretch/apache/apache2-foreground) and altered in order to add the folowin lines :
+In order to pass variables form the `docker run` to the image internal configuration, the `apache2-foreground` file has been copied from it's original place (https://github.com/docker-library/php/blob/master/7.2/stretch/apache/apache2-foreground) and altered in order to add the flowing lines :
 ```
 # Add setup for RES lab : dynamic reverse proxy
 echo "Setup for the RES lab..."